The Complete Guide on

 Based on our first-hand experience of working with top brands and community managers we have compiled a list of best practices that every company should follow.

-1. Set the rules and guidelines for the brand community.
+1. Create guidelines for the brand community.

 2. Stay in touch with your members.